WordPress Emails Going to Spam? Fix it Once and for All!

 1. WordPress utilizes wp_mail() PHP function

 WordPress is based on the PHP programming language.
 By default, it’s set to package emails via wp_mail() PHP function.
-So whenever an email is triggered from WordPress, it packages an email via PHP mailer and sends it to your web host for processing.
+So whenever an email is triggered from WordPress, it packages an email via the PHP mailer and sends it to your web host for processing.

 PHP mailer isn’t an optimized method for sending emails.
 Email clients, especially Gmail, know that most emailing bots utilize PHP servers.
 Through PHP mailers, they can send out thousands of emails in no time.
-Hence, email clients block or filter PHP emails on the spam folder.
+Hence, email clients block or filter PHP emails in the spam folder.

 2. Email Spoofing

 Spoofing is similar to spamming.
 Email clients want to be able to check and show the sender’s genuine identity.
 One of the regulations to avoid spam while sending emails from your website is that the emails should be sent from your domain.

 But because of how they are configured, plugins such as Contact Form 7 cause spoofing by not displaying the original sender’s identity.

 By default, WordPress utilizes the From address of a WordPress plugin to populate the sender’s name and email address.
 On the other hand, plugins such as Contact Form 7’s From name and address are [Your-name] and [your-email].
 As a result, WordPress attempts to send an email from the user’s email address when someone submits a form.
 Since the email is actually being sent from your website and not from the sender’s email address, spam filters identify such emails as spam.